-The ability to economically and effectively problem solve is a valuable skill in virtually any field, especially when getting recruited straight out of college.
-Today's constantly changing, technologically-powered market rewards prompt innovation.
-In response, the best companies in the world are using the design sprint process to understand, create, prototype, test, and release new products, as well as develop new strategies, enter new markets, and much more.
-When contributing to a challenge on GoMahi.com, you will be shocked with the new ideas you create using this powerful process.
+The ability to economically and effectively problem solve is a valuable skill in virtually any field, especially in the always changing world of marketing.
+Today's technologically-powered market rewards prompt innovation.
+In response, the best companies in the world are using the design sprint process to understand, create, prototype, test, and release new products, as well as develop new marketing strategies, enter new markets, and much more.
+When contributing to a marketing challenge on GoMahi.com, you will be shocked with the new ideas you create using this powerful process.
 You are an unrivaled problem-solver with the skill to make real-world contributions with a little help from the design sprint.

 The Innovators Process

 Try to find a marketing challenge for a company that you have always admired or a challenge that involves an industry that interests you.
 Next, examine the challenge requirements, what kind of problem will be solved, the target audience you will reach out to, and most importantly, the amount of time you have to complete the challenge.
 If the challenge feels like a good fit for you, enter it.
 You will now begin the design sprint process.
 Even though certain phases of the process are optional for participants, completing all of them will give you the best chance of winning.

 Phase 1: Understand

 During this optional phase, you want to better understand a person’s thoughts, motivations, and emotions, so you can determine the best way to innovate for him or her.
 You will be conducting empathy interviews, which are a means of human-centered design.
 Empathy interviews will allow you to understand the choices that a person makes and the behaviors that a he or she engages in.
 You will be able to identify one’s needs, and then be able to design a new product, service, or strategy to meet those very needs.